7 hot IT outsourcing trends — and 7 going cold

 Heating up: Rapid software development

-IT organizations are increasingly looking for partners who can work with them as they embrace agile development and devops approaches.
+IT organisations are increasingly looking for partners who can work with them as they embrace agile development and devops approaches.
 “Organizations are rapidly transforming to agile enterprises that require rapid development cycles and close coordination between business, engineering and operations,” says Steve Hall, a partner with sourcing consultancy Information Services Group (ISG).
 “Global delivery requires a globally distributed agile process to balance the need for speed and current cost pressures.”

 [ Beware the 12 'best practices' IT should avoid at all costs while heeding the 9 forces shaping the future of IT work. | Get an inside look at 10 real-world digital transformations. | Get the latest insights by signing up for our CIO daily newsletter. ]